Welcome to the Academy of Veterinary Ophthalmic Technicians!

 We are now an Academy.
 In order to become a member you must go through the entire VTS credentialing submission process and have a passing score of the VTS Ophtho Examination.
 Please see our credentialing tab for more information.

-The 2018 will be held in Minneapolis, Minnesota from September 26-29 2018.
+The 2019 meeting will be held in Maui, Hawaii from November 6th-9th 2019.
 See Annual Meeting and Meeting Events for more information.